Panama

 Audubon is collaborating with the Inter-American Development Bank and our local partner the Panama Audubon Society on a three-year, $2.3 million project that supports carbon capture, biodiversity, human well-being, and coastal resilience.
 The project aims to elevate the importance of Panama’s coastal mangrove ecosystems and related wetlands, the carbon they sequester, and the biodiversity and livelihoods they support by shifting perceptions of the value of natural capital.

-We will achieve this goal through a multi-pronged approach that includes:
+We are achieving this goal through a multi-pronged approach that includes:

 • Delivering robust science that establishes a blue-carbon baseline